-1.3.
+1.2.
 Departmental arrangements

 Ensure that on acceptance of an offer of admission (that is normally well before registration) all new research students are supplied with the departmental arrangements for research students.
 The departmental documentation and the arrangements it describes should be appropriate for the degree programme concerned (i.e. there will be some variations depending on whether the student is registered for a PhD or a Masters degree by research) and should be approved by the Dean.
-Departmental documentation will be monitored every three years, or sooner if the department wishes to make any major changes to the arrangements.

-1.4.
+1.3.
 Student induction

-Ensure that all new research students are provided with an induction programme at the start of their period of study and are strongly encouraged to attend University and/or Faculty induction events (see section 5 below).
-During the induction, or within the first three weeks of term, the DRS should discuss the details contained in this Code of Practice, the PGR student handbook and the departmental arrangements relating to them.
+Ensure that all new research students are provided with an induction programme at the start of their period of study and are strongly encouraged to attend the postgraduate research student induction day (see section 3 below).
+During the induction, or within the first three weeks of term, the Graduate Director should discuss the details contained in this Code of Practice, the PGR student handbook and the departmental arrangements relating to them.
 Students should be given information about expectations and conventions regarding referencing and citations, and be advised about the University's policy on plagiarism and academic offences.
 Students should be required to sign that they have read and understood the documentation.

-1.5.
+1.4.
 Supervisors

 Ensure that appropriate supervisory arrangements are in place for all research students.
 Each student must have at least one supervisor who is engaged in research activity and has relevant publications.
 Where two supervisors are appointed, one supervisor must be nominated as the lead/primary supervisor who will be the first point of contact for the student, and responsible for record keeping and providing reports.
-Where a member of staff who has not previously supervised a student through to completion is appointed as sole supervisor, support must be provided through the department's normal mentoring arrangements as well as through the Supervisory Panel (see section 6 below).
+Where a member of staff who has not previously supervised a student through to completion is appointed as sole supervisor, support must be provided through the department's normal mentoring arrangements as well as through the Supervisory Panel (see section 4 below).

-1.6.
+1.5.
 Replacement supervisors

 Ensure that adequate arrangements are made for supervision when any supervisor either leaves the University or is on leave and is not carrying on with supervision during this period.
-Any changes in supervision must be approved by the DRS.
-Any permanent changes, as well as arrangements for replacement supervision where a member of staff is on leave, must also be reported to the Postgraduate Research Education Team on the January and June progress lists.
+Any changes in supervision must be approved by the Graduate Director.
+Any permanent changes, as well as arrangements for replacement supervision where a member of staff is on leave, must also be reported to the Postgraduate Research Education Team as soon as possible or on the January and June progress lists

-1.7.
+1.6.
 List of supervisors